2026 Agenda

 9:30 – 10:30

-This session brings together high level government policy experts who will define the regulatory focus and enforcement landscape for 2027 and beyond.
+Join us for our final all government panel, where we bring together high level policy experts who will define the regulatory focus and enforcement landscape for 2027 and beyond.
 With the EU Anti-Money Laundering Authority (AMLA) now fully operational as the central pillar of European oversight and DG FISMA hardening the EU strategic autonomy, the next level of EU sanctions and enforcement is coming!

 This is a rare opportunity to hear directly from the leaders shaping the rules of the new geopolitical economy and how they are aligning their arsenals to eliminate jurisdictional arbitrage.